seanfisk/combootcha/README.md

-# Sean Fisk's Personal Computing Setup
+# Sean Fisk's Computing Setup

 A set of programs to automate my personal computing setup.